rocketclimb/rocketicons/README.md

 **rocketicons** was created to provide a simple and easy-to-use icon library for developers who wish to write a single code that can work both in **React** web and **React Native**.

+## Technical specifications
+- Next.js 14

+## Preparing the environment

+...

+## How to run

+...

+## License
+This project is licensed under the [MIT License](https://github.com/rocketclimb/rocketicons/blob/develop/LICENSE)